openebs-archive/openebs-docs/docs/installation.md

-To monitor the OpenEBS volumes and obtain corresponding logs, connect to the free SaaS service Director Online.
-See connecting to [Director Online](/v130/docs/next/directoronline.html).
+To monitor the OpenEBS volumes and obtain corresponding logs, connect to the free SaaS service Kubera.
+See connecting to [Kubera](/v130/docs/next/kubera.html).